leogermani/wp-assessment-test/Instructions.md

 a) First, fix the site.

-b) After you fix the home page, click the Hello World post and fix it too
+b) After you fix the home page, click the "Hello World" post and fix it too

 c) In the "Extra metadata" section, there is something you can and should optimize in the code.
 Look for useless functions, iterations or anything that could be done in a better way to improve performance